DamianPalavecino/BaSP-A2022-Etapa-1/README.md

 ## Week 07

-In this week, I am going to continue working on the login and sign up pages with the addition that they are going to be connected to data stored in a web server.
-I am going to use HTTP requests to access this data with JavaScript.
+In this week, I am going to continue working on the login and sign up pages with the addition that now they are going to be connected to data stored in a web server.

 ## Authors